Chaehui-Seo/CHNeumorphismView/README.md

 # Caution
-Make sure to apply the effect AFTER setting the layout of the target view.
+- Make sure to apply the effect AFTER setting the layout of the target view.
+- Since neumorphism UI uses shadows to express depth, transparent colors(alpha < 1) are NOT recommended as a background color.